adampiziak/scarletmaps/README.md

 ```

 ## License
-This software falls under the MIT permissive license.
+This project is licensed under the terms of the MIT license.
+See [LICENSE](https://github.com/adam-piziak/scarletbus/blob/master/LICENSE) for more details.